Play bus

 A play bus (or playbus or learning bus) is a bus used for providing a mobile facility for a variety of activities surrounding entertainment and education, usually for children of pre-school or school age.

 Play buses are specially converted for their purpose, usually from second hand vehicles, although occasionally are purpose built by a bus manufacturer.
 Play buses can be of any size, from minibuses to double-deckers, and may be operated by charities, education authorities or as private businesses.
 The latter particularly market their services as a mobile party venue for children's birthday celebrations and the like.

 Depending on usage and fittings, play buses may provide mobile playgrounds, gymnasiums, library services, or education centres as a mobile classroom.

-In the United Kingdom, the National Playbus Association is a charity that provides support and advice to organisations, wishing to operate play buses.
-Formed in 1969, it is now supported by various government departments.
+In the United Kingdom, the National Playbus Association was a charity that provided support and advice to organisations, wishing to operate play buses.
+It was formed in 1969, and was supported by various government departments.
+It went into liquidation and folded on 31 December 2016.